jcomo/snake/README.md

 However, keyword arguments supplied to the function via Snake will always be strings.
 The function itself is not modified in any way by `@task` so the function can be called normally everywhere else in the program.

-Dependent tasks can be defined using `@requires(*tasks)`.
-Each argument to the decorator is a string representing the name of the task function.
+Dependeny tasks can be defined with the `requires` keyword arg to `@task`.
+It accepts a list of strings where each string is the label of another task.
+Task dependencies are resolved from left to right.
 In the following example, executing the `install` task will always cause `bootstrap` to be executed first.

 Namespaces can also be used to group sets of related tasks by using the `@namespace` decorator.
 Note that the decorator accepts no parameters.
 The function that it decorates must also not accept any parameters.